5 tips to maximize your storage unit space

-If I’m being honest, when I organize a storage unit near me, I consider it an art form – a talent, if you will.
+If I’m being honest, when I organize a storage unit, I consider it an art form – a talent, if you will.
 After all, doing it right ensures that everything stays where I put it and nothing gets damaged.

-I use self storage near me regularly to organize and house my belongings, and because I’ve been so successful at it, I’d like to share my secrets with you.
-Here are my tips for organizing and optimizing self storage units.
+I use self storage regularly to organize and house my belongings.
+And because I’ve been so successful at it, I’d like to share my secrets with you.
+Here are my tips for organizing and optimizing self storage units: